Discourse is the 100% open source discussion platform built for the next decade of the Internet. It works as:

 - a mailing list

-Discourse is a from-scratch reboot, an attempt to reimagine what a modern, sustainable, fully open-source Internet discussion platform should be today – both from a technology standpoint and a sociology standpoint.
+Discourse is a from-scratch reboot, an attempt to reimagine what a modern Internet discussion platform should be today, in a world of ubiquitous smartphones, tablets, Facebook, and Twitter.

 - Internet Explorer 10+

 - Google Chrome 24+